Home » Albums » Midnights » Songs on Midnights » Midnight Rain

 Midnights (2022)

 “Midnight Rain” is the sixth track on Taylor’s tenth studio album, Midnights (2022).
-Written and produced by Taylor and Jack Antonoff, she contemplates on a lost love and how she chose her career and fame over a quiet domestic life in her hometown.
+Written and produced by Taylor and Jack Antonoff, the song reflects on a lost high school love and explores how she chose her career and fame over a quiet, domestic life in her hometown.

 Table of Contents